baobabsoluciones/cornflow/cornflow-dags/DAG/rostering/README.rst

 - RQ06: employees at least work the minimum amount of hours every day.
 - RQ07: employees rest the minimum amount of hours between working days.
 - RQ08: at least one manager is at the work center at all times.
+- RQ09: the demand for each skill should be covered
+- RQ10: employee holidays are taken into account.
+Employees do not work when on holiday.
+- RQ11: store holidays are taken into account.
+Employees do not work on store holidays.
+- RQ12: employees can not work during downtime.

 Parameters
 ----------